iov-one/iov-core/README.md

 #### Lisk

-If you are working on `iov-lisk`, you can run the tests against a local Lisk devnet.
+If you are working on `@iov/lisk`, you can run the tests against a local Lisk devnet.
 See [scripts/lisk/README.md](https://github.com/iov-one/iov-core/tree/master/scripts/lisk#start) how to start the Lisk devnet.